 As a third .NET alternative, you can use Visual Basic .NET.
 If we decide to use Visual Basic .NET, a similar procedure is done in Visual Studio.
 First you create a Visual Basic .NET console application, you should add a reference to the MIKE HYDRO Basin Engine Interface in the projects references.
+It is also adviced to add a reference to the DHI.Mike.Install.dll file.
 The code would look like this: